ccamlr/SDWBA_TS/SDWBApackage/readme.txt

 By pushing the button 'Save' a file is saved with the specified database filename, plus the Gaussian characteristics (mean and standard deviation) of the distribution used.
-The file will contain all the useful information for the SDWBA simplified model included the 10 coefficients of the simplified SDWBA polynomial representation which will also appear in the Matlab command window.
+The file will contain all the useful information for the SDWBA full and simplified models, included the 10 coefficients of the simplified SDWBA polynomial representation which will also appear in the Matlab command window.
+In particular, the variable named "TS" contains the full model backscattering TS for an individual with length equal to that of the digitazed one.
+The variable "TSestim" contains the simplified model backscattering TS including these at the interpolation points (the frequencies used by the fitting process and included in the variable named "freq_simply"); while the variable "TSestimerror" contains the TS deviations from the full version of the simplidied results at the knots of the interpolation process (frequencies set to run the full model).

-This specific file can be used to estimate the simplified SDWBA TS over the given orientation distribution for a set of frequencies and krill lengths.
+The saved file can be used to estimate the simplified SDWBA TS over the given orientation distribution for a set of frequencies and krill lengths different from the digitalized one.
+In practice, it can be used for fast calculation of mean TS in survey areas where the net sample indicates a population with mean animal length different from the digitalized one.
 First, the file has to be loaded in the Matlab workspace, then the script Simplified_TS_SDWBA.m is run with the requested n frequencies and m lengths as input.
 The script will return the n'm matrix 'TS_Simplified' containing the TS values.

 The SDWBApackage2010 includes the files SDWBA_TS_fat40_N11_4.mat and SDWBA_TS_fat40_N11_4.mat,